jugechengzi/FR/README.md

 #### Appearance:
 python run_share_beer.py --lr 0.0001 --batch_size 256 --share 1 --sparsity_percentage 0.15 --sparsity_lambda 10 --continuity_lambda 10 --embedding_dir './data/hotel/embeddings' --embedding_name 'glove.6B.100d.txt' --embedding_dim 100 --epochs 300 --aspect 0

+## Questions
+If you have any questions, just open an issue or send us an e-mail.
+If the repo helps you, please star it.
+Thank you!

 ## Result
 You will get a result like "best_dev_epoch=205" at last.
 Then you need to find the result corresponding to the epoch with number "205".